 When you start to dig in, it’s not always as straightforward as you might initially think as many businesses have unique processes, complex buyer flows, and other streams of data that need to be understood in order to know what you need from your digital commerce platform.
 How this data flows in and out of the platform is critical and shows where issues and opportunities can be addressed that could have a profound impact on business scaling and the overall bottom line.

 A couple visual examples of what I mean can be seen below.
 Note: these are actual documents we’ve produced for clients, but any names and identifying information has been removed.

 Example technical architecture from Acro Media

 Selecting the right commerce architecture

-Wrapping up the report, Gartner introduces at a high-level the idea of digital commerce platform architecture and briefly goes over the three most common approaches, commerce led, experience led and API oriented, and how the capabilities of a platform and intertwined.
+Wrapping up the report, Gartner introduces a high-level overview of digital commerce platform architecture and briefly goes over the three most common approaches (commerce led, experience led and API oriented), and how the capabilities of a platform are intertwined.

 1 - Source: Gartner, "Harness the Core Capabilities of a Digital Commerce Platform,” 4 September 2019, Mike Lowndes, Christina Klock.

 Gartner does not endorse any vendor, product or service depicted in its research publications, and does not advise technology users to select only those vendors with the highest ratings or other designation.
 Gartner research publications consist of the opinions of Gartner’s research organization and should not be construed as statements of fact.
 Gartner disclaims all warranties, expressed or implied, with respect to this research, including any warranties of merchantability or fitness for a particular purpose.